IBM/generator-ibm-cloud-assets/README.md

 ---       | ---
-Dockerfile | Configuration file for the run container. docker-compose.yml | Configuration for the run container *if services option is added* Dockerfile-tools | Configuration file for the tools container docker-compose-tools.yml | Configuration file for the tool container, *if services option is added* chart/* | Folder containing all the Helm yaml files required to deploy to Kubernetes *if helm selected* service.yaml | yaml file for knative deployments *if knative selected* manifest.yml | markdown file for Cloud Foundry deployments *if cloud foundry selected* mappings.json | dictates preference order by which the services will look for service credentials localdev-config.json | json object with credentials supplied in application options *if service provided with credentials* cli-config.yml | Yaml file containing mappings for various commands, files, and settings, utilized by the cli commands
+Dockerfile | Configuration file for the run container. docker-compose.yml | Configuration for the run container *if services option is added* Dockerfile-tools | Configuration file for the tools container docker-compose-tools.yml | Configuration file for the tool container, *if services option is added* chart/* | Folder containing all the Helm yaml files required to deploy to Kubernetes *if helm selected* manifest.yml | markdown file for Cloud Foundry deployments *if cloud foundry selected* mappings.json | dictates preference order by which the services will look for service credentials localdev-config.json | json object with credentials supplied in application options *if service provided with credentials* cli-config.yml | Yaml file containing mappings for various commands, files, and settings, utilized by the cli commands